tips

 | Over 0.60 mg/l breath | Criminal charges | Licence revoked | Arrest, vehicle impounded, criminal record |

-Other Common Fines
+Other Common Traffic Fines in Spain

 | Offence | Fine | Points |